sharmilaboobalan72/Business-Model-MCB-App/README.md

 # Business-Model-MCB-App
-MCB is a construction constant which give best and affordable service to the customer.
-MCB take care small project  private residential, private commercial, state construction and federal construction to large project  industrial construction infrastructure and heavy construction.
+"MCB App" is a e-commerce platform designed to cater to the construction industry's needs, providing an all-in-one solution for consumers, contractors, and builders and offers a comprehensive builders consultancy feature..
+This app not only enables users to browse and purchase construction materials, it allows users to compare prices, quality, and other essential features of construction materials.